Type

 Project description

-Located in Saint-Bruno on Montreal's South Shore, the Montpellier residence is set in picturesque surroundings, with winding streets and mature trees.
-Built in the late 1960s by a local architect, it now ranks in the cultural heritage repertoire as an emblematic example of Quebec's Mid-Century aesthetic.
+Located in Saint-Bruno on Montreal's South Shore, the Montpellier residence is set in a picturesque setting, with its winding streets and mature trees.
+Built in the late 1960s by a local architect, it is now listed in the cultural heritage register as an emblematic example of Mid-Century aesthetics in Quebec.

-The design team's main challenge was to achieve a significant transformation while preserving the architectural aesthetic established by the original architect.
-The initial mandate was to renovate the living areas: vestibule, kitchen, dining room, lounges and powder room.
-Various interventions were also carried out to improve comfort, notably by opening up the kitchen to offer a view of the courtyard and allow for better natural lighting.
+The main challenge for the design team is to carry out a significant transformation while preserving the architectural aesthetic established by the original architect.
+The initial mandate focuses on the renovation of the living areas: vestibule, kitchen, dining room, living rooms and powder room.
+Various interventions have also been carried out to improve comfort, in particular by opening up the kitchen to offer a view of the courtyard and allow better natural light.

 Montreal Office